 The rustling of leaves and buzzing of insects are interrupted by a loud and joyous pant-hoot, the sound of a nearby chimpanzee.
 While this noise may be an everyday occurrence in the forest of Gombe, it’s out of place echoing off the famous Hollywood Hills.
-On October 9, fans of Dr. Jane Goodall flooded the Hollywood Bowl to see a special screening of National Geographic’s new documentary JANE, and catch a glimpse of her early life and work in the remote areas of Tanzania.
+In 2017, fans of Dr. Jane Goodall flooded the Hollywood Bowl to see a special screening of National Geographic’s new documentary JANE, and catch a glimpse of her early life and work in Gombe, Tanzania.

 Transported by the beautiful never before seen footage arranged by acclaimed director Brett Morgen projected on the big screen, and composer Philip Glass’ original score performed by the massive onstage orchestra, the audience journeyed with her first explorations through the trees of Tanzania.
 Light soaked faces watching the screen waited patiently alongside Miss Goodall for the moment when the chimpanzees would accept her as one of their own.
 They laughed as the wily great apes first stole bananas, then sheets, supplies, and even cardboard from Dr. Jane’s camp.
 They were moved by the loss of chimpanzee mothers and children during a polio outbreak.
 Once more, the images of a young Jane Goodall entering the forest to live her dream were alive for people to dream of anew – something our current world now desperately needs.